gittutorial7/learning-git/README.md

 # learning-git

-Right now I'm learning about branching
+Rw I'm learning about branching
-The first command we learned is git clone
+Thefrtcmand we learned is git clone